 Location: Milwaukee, WI

-Virginia "Ginny" Stoffel, PhD, OT, BCMH, FAOTA, is president of the American Occupational Therapy Association (AOTA).
+Virginia "Ginny" Stoffel, PhD, OT, BCMH, FAOTA, is immediate past president of the American Occupational Therapy Association (AOTA).
 Dr. Stoffel is currently an associate professor in the Department of Occupational Science & Technology at the University of Wisconsin–Milwaukee.
 She has also served as AOTA's vice president.
 In that role she was responsible for the organization's strategic planning activities and chaired its Centennial Vision commission.

 An AOTA member since 1975, Stoffel earned a PhD in Leadership for the Advancement of Learning and Service from Cardinal Stritch University in 2007, an MS in Educational Psychology from the University of Wisconsin–Milwaukee in 1983, and a BA in Occupational Therapy from St. Catherine's in 1977.